 What dont you film?

 We do not film everything.
-Our goal is to tell the story of the wedding day with out you getting board with the video.
+Our goal is to tell the story of the wedding day with out you getting bored with the video.
 We don't film receiving lines, cocktail hour, guest interviews or the entire family photo session.
 That doesn't mean we are not still working.
 During those times we capture the detail shots of your day to help tell the story.
 During the family photo session we still record most of it but we usually only include the main family groups in the full video.
 We do not record every pose the photographer puts you in because they don't always translate well to video.
 Receiving lines and cocktail hour does not translate well to video.
 We no longer do guest interviews.
 This is a older style that leads to many headaches.
 It makes the guests very uncomfortable and reflex on us.
 Also we do not know what comments you want or don't want in you video.
 If there is something you would like to ask if it is included please don't hesitate to ask.
 I'm happy to help